mbland/hubot-slack-reaction-example/README.md

 <figure>
 <img src='./example.png' alt='Usage example' title='Usage example' /><br/>
-<figcaption>After reacting to a message with a +1 emoji, the example bot will
+<figcaption>After the message received the <em>+1</em> emoji reaction, the
-post a response.
-Notice that the bot runs as the user that created the API token, which is why we needed to edit `SlackBot.reaction` above.</figcaption>
+example bot posted a response to the channel reporting the details of the event.
+Notice that the bot runs as the user that created the API token, which is why we needed to edit <code>SlackBot.reaction</code> above.</figcaption>
 </figure>

 [slack-create]: https://slack.com/create